elainejpai-14/Speech-Emotion-Detector/README.md

 | Test Accuracy       | **77.6%**                  |
 | Final Test Loss     | **0.80**                   |
 | Early Stopping      | Triggered after epoch 20 |

+## Demo
+Check out the interactive Gradio App here: https://huggingface.co/spaces/elaine14/Speech_Emotion_Recognition, and test the model with your microphone or uploaded audio!

+## Notes
+Run the "Emotion Recognition from Speech.ipynb" notebook instead with a T4 GPU on Google Colab for faster and simpler execution.
+It also provides insightful vizualizations to understand the model's performance.